History of lighthouses: Further development

 Scottish engineer Robert Stevenson was a seminal figure in the development of lighthouse design and construction in the first half of the 19th century.
 In 1797, he was appointed engineer to the newly formed Northern Lighthouse Board, the lighthouse authority for Scotland and the Isle of Man.
 His greatest achievement was the construction of the Bell Rock Lighthouse in 1810, one of the most impressive feats of engineering of the age.
-This structure was based upon the design of the earlier Eddystone Lighthouse by John Smeaton, but with several improved features, such as the incorporation of rotating lights, alternating between red and white.
+This structure was based upon the design of the earlier Eddystone Lighthouse by John Smeaton, but with several improved features, such as the incorporation of rotating lights alternating between red and white.

 Stevenson worked for the Northern Lighthouse Board for nearly fifty years during which time he designed and oversaw the construction and later improvement of numerous lighthouses.
-He innovated in the choice of light sources, mountings, reflector design, the use of Fresnel lenses, and in rotation and shuttering systems providing lighthouses with individual signatures allowing them to be identified by seafarers.
-He also invented the movable jib and the balance crane as a necessary part for lighthouse construction.
+He innovated in the choice of light sources, mountings, reflector design, the use of Fresnel lenses, and in rotation and shuttering systems, providing lighthouses with individual signatures, allowing them to be identified by seafarers.
+He also invented the movable jib and the balance crane as necessary parts for lighthouse construction.

-Stevenson established a great dynasty of engineers specializing in lighthouse construction - his descendants were responsible for most of the lighthouse construction in Scotland for a century.
+Stevenson established a great dynasty of engineers specializing in lighthouse construction; his descendants were responsible for most of the lighthouse construction in Scotland for a century.
 Three of Robert's sons followed in his path: David, Alan, and Thomas.
-Two of David's children, David Alan and Charles Alexander also became distinguished lighthouse engineers in their own right.
+Two of David's children, David Alan and Charles Alexander, also became distinguished lighthouse engineers in their own right.

-Alexander Mitchell designed the first screw-pile lighthouse - his lighthouse was built on piles that were screwed into the sandy or muddy seabed.
-Construction of his design began in 1838 at the mouth of the Thames and was known as the Maplin Sands lighthouse, and first lit in 1841.
+Alexander Mitchell designed the first screw-pile lighthouse; his lighthouse was built on piles that were screwed into the sandy or muddy seabed.
+Construction of his design began in 1838 at the mouth of the Thames and was known as the Maplin Sands lighthouse, which was first lit in 1841.
 However, though its construction began later, the Wyre Light in Fleetwood, Lancashire, was the first to be lit (in 1840).